Study the very big to the very small. This math is universal.

 In Mathematical Physics, you’ll combine theoretical physics with high-level math courses in differential equations, vector calculus, and applied mathematics.
 You’ll also get plenty of chances to apply that learning with hands-on labs in mechanics, electricity and magnetism, computer programming, optics, and more.

 Join a program that fosters curious minds to question the smallest particles, the largest forces, and everything in between.
-Where you'll get the support to possibly win a Nobel Prize in Physics (like Waterloo professor Dr. Donna Strickland) or be part of the team to take the first image of a black hole (like professor Avery Broderick).
+Where you'll get the support needed to succeed (and possibly win a Nobel Prize in Physics – like Waterloo professor Donna Strickland).

 Whatever door you choose, Waterloo offers the key to open it.

+- Make friends for life.
 Plan to live in residence?
-Live in a Science Academic Cluster and meet other first-year Science students.
+Live in a Science Living Learning Community and meet other first-year Science students.
 Form a study group or walk to class together with your new classmates.

-Earn a Bachelor of Mathematics or Bachelor of Science degree
+- Graduate with a Bachelor of Mathematics or a Bachelor of Science in Mathematical Physics

 Get tips from Waterloo students